The Graph-Based Behavior-Aware Recommendation for Interactive News: Introduction

+In addition, it is worth mentioning that some recent work studied recommendation with multiple feedback types.
+Wan et al. \cite{Wan2018Item} observed that feedback signals exhibit monotonic dependency structures, i.e., any explicit signal necessarily implies the presence of implicit signal (a ``review" action implies a ``purchase" action, which implies a ``click" action, etc.).
+Gao et al. \cite{Gao2019Neural} designed Neural Multi-Task Recommendation (NMTR) method for learning multi-behavior data.
+Both methods assumed that the behavior types follow a sequential relationship, which is unrealistic for interactive news scenario.
+The multiple behaviors in our paper don't follow the particular ordinal relationship.
+For example, ``follow" and ``share" have no implication between them.
+Thus, a novel approach to deal with multiple behaviors especially for interactive news is still desired.

-{\bf Structure of the paper:} In Section \ref{sec:2}, we introduce some preliminary concepts including core and coritivity theory, network representation learning, and also formulate our considered recommendation problem.
-In Section \ref{sec:3}, we delve into the detail of our model, G-BBAN, and some intermediate algorithms we are based on.
-Then, we conduct extensive comparisons with different advanced models with real data in Section \ref{sec:4} and give a conclusion in Section \ref{sec:5}.
+5pt {\bf Structure of the paper.} In Section \ref{sec:2}, we introduce preliminaries including core and coritivity concepts, graph representation learning, and also formulate our recommendation problem.
+In Section \ref{sec:3}, we delve into the details of our GBAN method.
+We then conduct extensive experiments and compare with different advanced models on real data in Section \ref{sec:4}, and present conclusions and future work in Section \ref{sec:5}.